 To build and promote research capacities in developing countries

 In accordance to PEP’s core mission, the PAGE II initiative includes an important “capacity building” component.
 Through this initiative, PEP will allow numerous teams of researchers, based in developing countries, to benefit from the unique and manifold PEP "Grant Plus" research support program as they conduct high quality and policy-engaged research projects.

 One particular feature of PAGE II is that, although proposals are welcome from all developing countries, priority is given to researchers from and based in low-income countries (LICs), fragile and/or conflict states - see list of targeted countries.
 At least 40% of projects supported by PEP through the PAGE II program will be led by teams of researchers from these countries.

 Call for proposals

-Research teams to be supported under PAGE II will be selected through a series of open and competitive calls for proposals, launched in 2016 and 2017.
-The last of these calls is currently open:
+Research teams to be supported under PAGE II are selected through a series of open and competitive calls for proposals, launched in 2016 and 2017.

 - April 2016: call for expressions of interest for projects of experimental research - now closed